hey-tommy/thrive-devops-takehome/docs/ADRs/006-kubernetes-external-secrets.md

 # ADR 006: Kubernetes Secrets Management with External Secrets Operator

-**Date:** 2025-04-23

-**Status:** Accepted

 ## Context

 The application requires access to sensitive information (e.g., API keys, database credentials) stored securely outside the Kubernetes cluster.
 Hardcoding secrets in configuration files or Kubernetes manifests is insecure and inflexible.
-A mechanism is needed to inject secrets from a trusted external source (AWS Secrets Manager) into Kubernetes pods securely.
+A mechanism must inject secrets from a trusted external source (AWS Secrets Manager) into Kubernetes pods securely.

 ## Decision Drivers